How would you weigh a plane without using scales ?

 In this case, it seems like having denormalized rows makes sharding easier for us and suits our use case better.

 Q: How many machines per shard ?
-How does a read / write look in every shard?
+How does a read /

-A: Going back to our design goals, low latency and high availability are our design goals.
+A: Going back to our design goals, low latency and

 Lets assume we have somehow sharded the rows into shards.
 Hence, lets first look at how the architecture might look at within a shard.